 - 3/4 cup chopped walnuts or pecans

-- place cake tin on a cake rack till cool
+- set cake tin on cake rack and allow to cool

 - serve and enjoy!

-- test cake with a skewer in several places as you may skewer a date
+- test cake in several places as you may skewer a moist date

 - cake freezes well